ya-mouse/phpbb-scraper/README.md

   -f, --forum FORUM-SPEC
     Specify FORUM to scrape.
 Could be specified multiple times.
+    FORUM-SPEC is FORUM-ID[:PASSWORD]
+    PASSWORD is applied for all FORUM-ID if requested.
-    FORUM-SPEC might contains several IDs as range or list:
+    FORUM-ID might contains several IDs as range or list:

       $ phpbb-scraper.py -f 2,5-10 ...
+      $ phpbb-scraper.py -f 300,301:my-secret-password ...

   -t, --topic TOPIC-SPEC
     Specify Topics.
 Could be specified multiple times.
+    TOPIC-SPEC is TOPIC-ID[:PASSWORD]
+    PASSWORD is applied for all TOPIC-ID if requested.
-    TOPIC-SPEC might contains several IDs as range or list:
+    TOPIC-ID might contains several IDs as range or list:

       $ phpbb-scraper.py -t 8-20,40,30,1-5,3 ...